hbctraining/Training-modules/Salmon-Sleuth/lessons/Salmon.md

 - a hash table to map each transcript in the reference transcriptome to it's location in the SA (is not required, but improves the speed of "mapping" drastically)

 ####**> Quasi-mapping and quantification**
-The quasi-mapping approach estimates for numbers of reads mapping to each transcript, then generates the final transcript abundance estimates after modeling sample-specific parameters and biases.
+The quasi-mapping approach estimates the numbers of reads mapping to each transcript, then generates final transcript abundance estimates after modeling sample-specific parameters and biases.
+The quasi-mapping approach is described in full detail for the Rapmap tool [[3,4]](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for).

 - **Step 1:** Determine best mapping for each read/fragment and estimate number of reads/fragments mapping to each transcript